AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-onboarding.md

 ---
-title: (Alpha) [!DNL LiveRamp SFTP] connection
+title: LiveRamp - Onboarding connection
 description: Learn how to use the LiveRamp connector to onboard audiences from Adobe Real-Time Customer Data Platform to LiveRamp Connect.
 hidefromtoc: yes
 hide: yes
 exl-id: b8ce7ec2-7af9-4d26-b12f-d38c85ba488a
 ---
-# (Alpha) [!DNL LiveRamp - SFTP] connection {#liveramp-destination}
+# [!DNL LiveRamp - Onboarding] connection {#liveramp-destination}

-Use the LiveRamp connection to onboard audiences from Adobe Real-Time Customer Data Platform to [!DNL LiveRamp Connect].
+Use the [!DNL LiveRamp - Onboarding] connection to onboard audiences from Adobe Real-Time Customer Data Platform to [!DNL LiveRamp Connect].

->[!IMPORTANT]
->
-><p>This destination connection is currently in alpha stage and only available to a limited selection of customers.
-The functionality and documentation are subject to change.</p>
-><p>The final version of this destination connection may require customer migration.</p>

 ## Use cases {#use-cases}

-To help you better understand how and when you should use the [!DNL LiveRamp SFTP] destination, here is a sample use case that Adobe Experience Platform customers can solve by using this destination.
+To help you better understand how and when you should use the [!DNL LiveRamp - Onboarding] destination, here is a sample use case that Adobe Experience Platform customers can solve by using this destination.

 As a marketer, I want to send audiences from Adobe Experience Platform to onboard identities into [!DNL LiveRamp Connect] so that I can target users on [!DNL CTV] platforms, using the [!DNL Ramp ID] identifier.

 ## Prerequisites {#prerequisites}

-The [!DNL LiveRamp - SFTP] connection exports files using [LiveRamp's SFTP](https://docs.liveramp.com/connect/en/upload-a-file-via-liveramp-s-sftp.html) storage.
+The [!DNL LiveRamp - Onboarding] connection exports files using [LiveRamp's SFTP](https://docs.liveramp.com/connect/en/upload-a-file-via-liveramp-s-sftp.html) storage.

-Before you can send data from Experience Platform to [!DNL LiveRamp SFTP], you need your [!DNL LiveRamp] credentials.
+Before you can send data from Experience Platform to [!DNL LiveRamp - Onboarding], you need your [!DNL LiveRamp] credentials.
 Please reach out to your [!DNL LiveRamp] representative to obtain your credentials, if you don't already have them.

 ## Supported identities {#supported-identities}

-LiveRamp SFTP supports the activation of identities such as PII-based identifiers, known identifiers, and custom IDs, described in the official [LiveRamp documentation](https://docs.liveramp.com/connect/en/identity-and-identifier-terms-and-concepts.html#known-identifiers).
+[!DNL LiveRamp - Onboarding] supports the activation of identities such as PII-based identifiers, known identifiers, and custom IDs, described in the official [LiveRamp documentation](https://docs.liveramp.com/connect/en/identity-and-identifier-terms-and-concepts.html#known-identifiers).

 In the [mapping step](#map) of the activation workflow, you must define the target mappings as custom attributes.